Roy Orbison: Early life

-According to The Authorized Roy Orbison, the family moved again in 1946, to Wink, Texas.
+The Orbison family moved again in 1946, to Wink, Texas, in search of employment.
 Orbison described life in Wink as "football, oil fields, oil, grease, and sand" and expressed relief that he was able to leave the desolate town.
-All the Orbison children had poor eyesight; Roy used thick corrective lenses from an early age.
-He was self-conscious about his appearance and began dyeing his nearly-white hair black when he was still young.
-He was quiet, self-effacing, and remarkably polite and obliging.
+He was self-conscious about his appearance and began dyeing his nearly white hair black when he was still young.
+He was quiet, self-effacing, polite, and obliging.
+During recess at school, he played guitar by himself while the other kids were playing physical games.
+As a teenager, Orbison's lack of sporting ability left him with shyness and low self-esteem.
 He was always keen to sing, however, and considered his voice memorable, but not great.